The evolution of data warehouse solutions

 Other supported data warehouse and big data solutions

-With advances in big data analytics solutions, we see that the line between data warehouse and big data technologies is becoming increasingly fuzzy.
+With advances in big data analytics solutions, we see that the line between the data warehouse and big data technologies is becoming increasingly fuzzy.
 Here are some of the other data warehouse and big data solutions that we’ve helped customers with.
 Whether it was migrating to a newer platform, or optimizing what they were already using.

 Traditional Data Warehouse Platforms